Out-Law Guide | 28 Oct 2019 | 4:43 pm | 1 min. read

-There are a number of reasons why trustees may pay a member of a pension scheme too much - an administrative slip-up, a misunderstanding of what the scheme rules say or a delay in finding out that a member has died.
-What should trustees do when they discover what has happened?
+Trustees may pay a member of a pension scheme too much because of an administrative slip-up; a misunderstanding of what the scheme rules say, or a delay in finding out that a member has died.
+So what should trustees do when they discover what has happened?

 Ask for the money back

-When trustees have paid a member too much they must usually ask for the money back, even if the trustees are to blame for what has happened.
+If you have paid a member too much you must usually ask for the money back, even if the trustees are to blame for what has happened.

-Trustees may decide not to ask for the money back if the legal and administrative costs involved are likely to exceed the amount they will actually recover from the member concerned.
-Trustees may take into account the potential distress the request for repayment may cause the member.
+You may decide not to ask for the money back if the legal and administrative costs involved are likely to exceed the amount the member is likely to pay back.
+You may take into account the potential distress the request for repayment may cause the member.

-Trustees may reduce future pension payments to recover an overpayment, but they must give the affected pensioner sufficient notice before they do.
+You may reduce future pension payments to recover an overpayment, but you must give the affected pensioner sufficient notice beforehand.

 Certain overpayments give rise to a tax charge because HM Revenue & Customs treats them as 'unauthorised payments'.
-Trustees should check the position with their lawyers.
+You should check the position with the scheme's lawyers.

 All communications with members should be polite.
 The Pensions Ombudsman has criticised trustees for aggressively demanding money from members.